udit-raj-simform/chapter-3/README.md

 # git_with_android

-A flutter proejct to practice git concepts with android studio
+A flutter project to practice git concepts with android studio

 ## Getting Started